julianacharisser/julianacharisser/README.md

 ## Hi there, I'm Juliana 👋
 - 📚 I’m majoring in Data Science and Business Analytics at University of London.
-- 😄 I love extracting actionable insights from data!
+- 😄 I love extracting actionable insights from data and building cool systems!
-- 🌱 Currently working on Machine Learning, Computer Vision and Natural Language Processing Projects.
+- 🌱 Currently working on my Data Science, Full-Stack Engineering and Cloud Skills!
 - 🤝 As President of the SIM Data Analytics Club, I’m looking to collaborate and partner with organizations or clubs on external projects, workshops, hackathons, and networking events to drive impactful, data-driven experiences.
 Visit our website [here](https://dacsim.github.io/).
 - 📫 Let's connect and chat more on [LinkedIn](https://www.linkedin.com/in/juliana-charisse-r) :) !